PadTo/League-of-Legends-data-pipeline/README.md

 - Number of match IDs to randomly select per tier before processing.
 - Can be an integer (absolute number) or float (proportion of total).
 - Example: 10000 = select 10,000 match IDs per tier.
 0.25 = select 25% of all match IDs per tier.
+- If the value is set to `-1`, then all of the available data is processed.

 "matches_per_tier":

 - Number of full matches to load and process per tier.
 - Controls how much detailed match data is fetched via the Riot API.
 - Example: 10000 = parse 10,000 full matches per tier.
+- If the value is set to `-1`, then all of the available data is processed.

 ### Run the Main Script